-WS2811 is a three-channel channel controller / driver (chip) for RGB LEDs with one-wire control (addressing to an arbitrary LED).
-The WS2812B is an RGB LED in the SMD 5050 case, in which the WS2811 controller is already integrated.
+WS2811 is a three-channel controller / driver (chip) for RGB LEDs with one-wire control (addressing to an arbitary LED).
+The WS2812B is an RGB LED in the SMD 5050 case with WS2811 controller already integrated.

-Suitable for the project LED strip for simplicity is called – WS2811 or WS2812B.
+Suitable for the project LED strip here and later we’ll call WS2811 or WS2812B.

 WS2812B strip is a LED strip on which the LEDs WS2812B are sequentially placed.
-The LED strip works with a voltage of 5 V. There are LED stripes with different density of LEDs.
-Usually it is: 144, 90, 74, 60, 30 for one meter.
-There are different degrees of protection.
-Most often it is: IP20-30 (protection from solid particles), IP65 (protection against dust and water jets), IP67 (dust protection and protection for partial or short-term immersion in water to a depth of 1 m).
+The LED strip works with a voltage of 5 V. There are several types of LED stripes with different amount of LEDs per meter.
+Usually there are 144, 90, 74, 60, 30 per one meter.
+Also there are different levels of protection.
+Most common cases are IP20-30 (protection from solid particles), IP65 (protection against dust and water vapor), IP67 (dust protection and protection for partial or short-time immersion in water to a depth of 1 m).
 The substrate is black and white.

 WS2811 strip is a LED strip on which the WS2811 controller and some kind of RGB LED are sequentially located.
-There are options designed for a voltage of 5 V and 12 V. Density and protection are similar to the previous version.
+They can be designed for both 5 V and 12 V. Density and protection levels are the same.